Creating Self-Sustaining, Self-Propagating Sun Bakeries

 4. Develop appropriate human resource policies that will enable the bakery employees to improve their standard of living.

-Each bakery will be equipped with a VILLAGER SUN OVEN® that will reach temperatures in excess of 500° F / 260° C. This oven is specifically designed for developing-world bakery operations and has an effective life of at least 20 years.
+Each bakery will be equipped with a VILLAGER SUN OVEN® solar oven that will reach temperatures in excess of 500° F / 260° C. This solar oven is specifically designed for developing-world bakery operations and has an effective life of at least 20 years.
 It comes equipped with propane back up system, which allows it to be utilized at night or during the rainy season.
 Each location will be equipped with a 150-piece Sun-Bakery package, which includes:

 108 durable bread pans, 20 cake pans, 6 flat pans, 2 heavy duty rolling pins, 1 large oven peel, 2 dough scrapers, 6 hot pads, 1 rugged insect-proof flour bin, 1 wire whip and 2 large mixing bowls.